August 2020 | Blake Hammerton

 This is one of my favorite discussions to have with advisors while they’re still in their first few years of their business.
 We all come into this profession with high hopes of building our business, dominating our marketplace, and having a line of clients around your building, waiting to do business with you.
 Unfortunately, many advisors use more passive efforts to try and make that dream a reality.
 The right kind of marketing can deliver a steady, predictable flow of qualified leads, while the not-quite-right kind of marketing can deliver nothing but frustration.

-Having been an advisor for over 30 years, I can tell you with absolute certainty, you are likely only a few simple changes away from improving your business trajectory.
-I talk about some of these shifts in my book, and I want to highlight a few now.
+Working with hundreds of advisors and Erin and her 30 years of experience, I can tell you with absolute certainty, you are likely only a few simple changes away from improving your business trajectory.
+She talks about some of these shifts in her book, and I want to highlight a few now.
 Here are 5 reasons your marketing isn’t making you money.

 1 – You aren’t listening